ictnlp/OR-NMT/README.md

     --source-lang en --target-lang de --save-dir $model_dir | tee -a $model_dir/training.log
 ```

-The probability of sampling golden word decays with the number of udpates as follows:
+As Eq.(15) in the paper, the probability of sampling golden word decays with the number of udpates as follows:

 <div align="center">
 <img src="./figs/decay_update_ende.png" width="60%" height="60%">